toolleeo/cli-apps/README.md

 * [gup](https://github.com/nao1215/gup) - Update binaries installed by "go install" with goroutines.
 * [hors](https://github.com/WindSoilder/hors) - Instant coding answers via the command line.
 * [howdoi](https://github.com/gleitz/howdoi) - Instant coding answers via the command line.
-* [kickstart](https://github.com/Keats/kickstart) - Scaffolding tool to get new projects up and running quickly.
 * [Kool](https://github.com/kool-dev/kool) - CLI tool that brings the complexities of modern software development making these environments lightweight, fast and reproducible.
 * [Leetcode-go](https://github.com/Manan-Prakash-Singh/leetcode-go) - A simple CLI tool for searching, downloading and submitting problems to leetcode.
-* [legit](https://github.com/captainsafia/legit) - Automagically generates a LICENSE file for the current working directory that you are in or a license header for a file where applicable.
-* [license-up](https://github.com/nikitavoloboev/license-up) - Create a license quickly for a given name.
 * [mk](https://github.com/pycontribs/mk) - mk is a CLI tool that aims to ease contribution to any open-source project by hiding repository implementation details from the casual contributor.
-* [mklicense](https://github.com/cezaraugusto/mklicense) - CLI tool for easily generating the text of the most common licenses.
 * [nbterm](https://github.com/davidbrochart/nbterm) - Jupyter Notebooks in the terminal.
 * [np](https://github.com/sindresorhus/np) - A better `npm publish`.
 * [pire](https://github.com/johannestaas/pire) - Python Interactive Regular Expressions.
-* [Proji](https://github.com/nikoksr/proji) - Powerful cross-platform CLI project templating tool.
 * [pvcheck](https://github.com/claudio-unipv/pvcheck) - A tool to apply automated testing to programs that produce textual output.
 The format of the output is very specific, making pvcheck suitable to test programming quizzes.
-* [readme-md-generator](https://github.com/kefranabg/readme-md-generator) - CLI that generates beautiful README.md files.
 * [rebound](https://github.com/shobrook/rebound) - Fetch Stack Overflow results in your terminal when you get an error.
 Supported languages: Python, Node.js, Ruby, Golang, and Java.
 * [release-it](https://github.com/release-it/release-it) - Automate releases for Git repositories and/or Node.js packages.
 * [rr](https://rr-project.org/) - Debug the recording, deterministically, as many times as you want.